 ‘Signs of Rain’ is the translation of the Australian Indigenous word ‘Warringah’, and as Rennie explains, “This artwork celebrates the beauty of rainfall as a symbol of renewal and nourishment.
 The combination of striking colours and geometric patterning presents rain as a dynamic force that ensures the continual creation of new life and new experiences.
 Neon is integrated into the work to transform the artwork at night-time, representing electric strength and vibrancy, and heightening the warmth and comfort offered by a stimulating, leisurely environment.”

-Scentre Group (the owners of Westfield Shopping Centres in Australia and New Zealand) have chosen to once again team up with leading creative placemakers, aMBUSH Gallery, in the implementation of public art in their shopping centres.
-‘Signs of Rain’ follows the success of the Westfield Chatswood redevelopment in 2015, when aMBUSH Gallery delivered all the public art elements for the complex by engaging artists Beastman, Nanami Cowdroy, Anthony Lister and Gemma O’Brien.
+Scentre Group (the owners of Westfield Shopping Centres in Australia and New Zealand) chose to once again team up with leading creative peacemakers Wiltshire + Dimas, in the implementation of public art in their shopping centres.
+‘Signs of Rain’ follows the success of the Westfield Chatswood redevelopment in 2015, when Wiltshire + Dimas delivered all the public art elements for the complex by engaging artists Beastman, Nanami Cowdroy, Anthony Lister and Gemma O’Brien.

-‘Signs of Rain’ will launch at the opening of the new Westfield Warringah Mall on 17 November 2016.
+This arts initiative was curated and produced by aMBUSH Gallery, an initiative of Wiltshire + Dimas Management.
+‘Signs of Rain’ launched at the opening of the new Westfield Warringah Mall on 17 November 2016.